KFSPC8/ProjectEulerLibrary/README.md

 - Template signature: T getSumDigits (T n)

-Description: Takes in a value as argument and returns the sum of all the digits of the value passed in.
+Description: Takes in a value as argument and returns the sum of all the digits of the value passed in. *Note: Requires the power template

 ## Credits
 - [Arne](https://github.com/KFSPC8), Main developer